arijort/cserver/README.md

 This project implements a simple client and server written in C to demonstrate different techniques for multiprocessing while maintaining global state.

 ## Client implementation with pthreads and mutex
-The client is implemented using a multi-threaded model using pthreads and a simple static global variable which is made thread-safe with a simple mutex.
+The client is implemented using a multi-threaded model using pthreads and a static global variable which is made thread-safe with a single mutex.
 Threads count the number of reqeusts they have created to enable the main thread to report a total count.

-Clients create the protocol string and send it to the server over connected socket.
+Clients create the protocol string and send it to the server over the connected socket.

 ## Server implementation using fork and shared memory
 The server is implemented using forked child processes which communicate with the parent process using shared memory.
 Child processes write the number of requests they have handled into shared memory segments enabling the parent process to get a total count of requests handled.
 Both child processes and the parent write into an append-only log file.